facebookincubator/velox/velox/docs/functions/spark/regexp.rst

 .. spark:function:: regexp_replace(string, pattern, overwrite) -> varchar

     Replaces all substrings in ``string`` that match the regular expression ``pattern`` with the string ``overwrite``.
 If no match is found, the original string is returned as is.
     There is a limit to the number of unique regexes to be compiled per function call, which is 20.
+If this limit is exceeded the function will throw an exception.

+    regexp_replace will throw an exception if ``string`` contains an invalid UTF-8 character, or if ``pattern`` does not conform to RE2 syntax: https://github.com/google/re2/wiki/Syntax.

+    regexp_replace does not support character class union, intersection, or difference and will throw an exception if they are detected within the provided ``pattern``.

     Parameters: